Let’s point out the obvious here. 2020 sucked!

 I’m still baffled how this review got more views than Makoto Shinkai’s other works, but I’m still grateful that this animated short got some attention.
-While I wouldn’t call Dareka no Manazashi the best Shinkai work, it was still a heartwarming story and certainly one of those corporate sponsored works that you couldn’t tell it was a commercial unless someone told you.
+While I wouldn’t call Dareka no Manazashi the best Shinkai work, it was still a heartwarming story and certainly one of those corporate-sponsored works that you couldn’t tell it was a commercial unless someone told you.
 It still blows my mind how this was a tool for a real estate company, but I would argue there was way more artistic integrity than most Hollywood works out there.
 Regardless if this was a low-key ad for houses and apartments, this is still something that could resonate with many viewers.

 5: Hikaru no Go: Road to the Hokuto Cup

 This made-for-TV movie sequel got more attention than my review of the main series?
-This is certainly puzzling for me.
+This is certainly puzzling to me.
 Regardless, Hikaru no Go getting attention on here is a good thing.
 Maybe I’m biased because it’s one of my favorite works in the shonen genre and I’m not just talking about Shonen Jump in general.
 Road to the Hokuto Cup was a good extension, but I do wish the real Hokuto Cup Arc would be animated and not just the Japan preliminaries because there’s some great drama in the final arc of the original manga.
 After doing a tiny bit of research in making this list, I found out that China actually came out with their own live-action remake TV series after my reviews for both the original TV series and this movie sequel.
 WHAAAT?!
-I would’ve never expected Hikaru no Go to get the live action treatment even I can see arguments why it can work.
+I would’ve never expected Hikaru no Go to get the live-action treatment even though I can see arguments why it can work.
 At least one doesn’t have to worry about stunt doubles or janky CGI, am I right?

 4: Hunter X Hunter Jump Festa OVA